exercism/blog/posts/hello-world-machine.md

 ## The Traditional Approach

 First up, we have the most simple approach, and the one Exercism hopes you'll implement.
-With just a simple change of string from "Goodbye, Mars!" to "Hello, World!", we can now safely return it!
+With just a simple change of the string from "Goodbye, Mars!" to "Hello, World!", we can now safely return it!

 ```python
 def hello() -> str: